-Physical restraint means the use of physical contact that immobilizes or reduces the ability of a student to move his/her arms, legs, body, or head freely.
+Physical restraint means the use of physical contact that immobilizes or reduces the ability of a student to move the student's arms, legs, body, or head freely.
 Physical restraint does not include brief physical contact for the following or similar purposes to:

-- A. break up a fight; - B. knock a weapon away from a student's possession; - C. calm or comfort; - D. assist a student in completing a task/response if the student does not resist the contact; or - E. prevent an impulsive behavior that threatens the student's immediate safety (e.g., running in front of a car).
+- A. break up a fight; - B. knock a weapon away from a student's possession; - C. calm or comfort; - assist a student in completing a task/response if the student does not resist the contact; or - E. prevent imminent risk of injury to the student or others.

-Positive Behavior Intervention and Supports ("PBIS") means a school-wide systematic approach to embed evidence-based practice and data-driven decision making to improve school climate and culture in order to achieve improved academic and social outcomes, and increase learning for all students.
-PBIS encompasses a range of systemic and individualized positive strategies to reinforce desired behaviors, diminish reoccurrences of challenging behaviors, and teach appropriate behaviors to students.
+Positive Behavior Intervention and Supports ("PBIS") means a multi-tiered, school-wide, behavioral framework developed and implemented for the purpose of improving academic and social outcomes, and increasing learning for all students.
+PBIS includes a decision-making framework that guides selection, integration, and implementation of evidence-based academic and behavior practices for improving academic and behavior outcomes for all students.
+PBIS encompasses a range of systemic and individualized positive strategies to reinforce desired behaviors, diminish reoccurrences of challenging behaviors, and teach appropriate behaviors to students